TheReverseWasp/SE4Hate/README.md

-# SE4Hate - Small Electra for Hate
+# SE4Hate - Small Electra for Hate: A Transformer Lightweight Approach to Hate Text Classification

 We present SE4Hate, an Electra Small-based approach for hate classification.
 We trained our model on the [Dynamically generated hate speech dataset](https://github.com/bvidgen/Dynamically-Generated-Hate-Speech-Dataset).
 We used the overall data with a 70/30 train-test ratio for training and testing.
 We achieved a score of 78.8785% F1 with our lightweight approach.